 Section 30130—Designated Depositaries

 Requests for U.S. dollar accounts must include supporting documents indicating that a commitment to pledge collateral was requested from the bank recommended for selection.
-If the bank agrees to pledge collateral with the Federal Reserve Bank, the Agency may request a U.S. dollar operating account; if the bank refuses, the Agency may only request a U.S. dollar zero-balance account.
+If the bank agrees to pledge collateral with the Federal Reserve Bank, the federal entity may request a U.S. dollar operating account; if the bank refuses, the federal entity may only request a U.S. dollar zero-balance account.

 Treasury’s policy in selecting financial institutions that maintain U.S. Government operating accounts is predicated on the most beneficial banking arrangement available to the U.S. Government to transact essential business.
 This includes consideration of both economic and non-economic factors.